• Frequently Asked Questions

 |Do I need to pick up a check for my financial aid?

-No. Depending on your situation, you will either receive a direct deposit to your personal bank account (if you have completed a Direct Deposit Authorization form) or a check mailed to your local/current address on file with the Registrar's Office.
+Not in most cases.
+Depending upon your situation, you will either receive a direct deposit to your personal bank account (if you have completed a Direct Deposit Authorization form) or a check mailed to your local/current address on file with the Registrar's Office.

 |Is my Financial Aid Award Notice the same as my student bill?